 GSCM Team Places Third at Bowersox Undergraduate Supply Chain Challenge

-PROVO, Utah – Dec 13, 2019 – Four seniors in the BYU Marriott global supply chain management (GSCM) program took third place at the 2019 Bowersox Undergraduate Supply Chain Management Challenge hosted at Michigan State University in East Lansing, Michigan, on 24–25 October 2019.
+PROVO, Utah – Dec 13, 2019 – Four seniors in the BYU Marriott global supply chain management (GSCM) program took third place at the 2019 Bowersox Undergraduate Supply Chain Management Challenge hosted at Michigan State University in East Lansing, Michigan, earlier this semester.

 “The Bowersox competition challenges each team to run a company’s supply chain through a computer simulation,” says GSCM senior Josh Wright.
 “The afternoon we arrived we were given access to the test simulation to learn how the simulation works.
 The next morning the competition simulation was opened, and we ran thirteen weeks' worth of decisions within an allotted three hours.”